florian-ariasu/tank-battle-opengl-simulation/README.md

 - Collision detection determines whether a projectile hits an opponent.

 #### ❤️ Life Bar System
-- Currently, the tank disappears after multiple hits, but **the life bar is not implemented yet** (future improvement).
+- Currently, the tank disappears after multiple hits, but **the health bar has not been implemented yet** (future improvement).
-- The life bar should decrease gradually as the tank gets hit
+- The health bar will gradually decrease in size as the tank takes damage.

 ### 🔥 Planned Features & Contributions
 Below are key features that need improvement: